Kode-Monkey/Kode-Monkey.github.io/_posts/2017-06-23-reasons-to-be-accurate.markdown

   <div class="col-sm-12">
     <p>Welcome back, last week we discussed how to <a href="{{ site.baseurl }}{% post_url 2017-06-16-improving-ranking %}" title="How to Improve your Rankings">"Improve your rankings"</a>.</p>

-    If you have missed this or prior articles in the series you ca review them under "Listings" category to the right of this post, or <a href="http://eepurl.com/cSYHpL" title="Kodemonkey's Newsletter">join</a> the Kodemonkey's Newsletter.
-You will receive notification of new monthly topic, weekly posts, and other information on how to have a successful Web Presence.
+    <p>If you have missed this or prior articles in the series you ca review them under "Listings" category to the right of this post, or <a href="http://eepurl.com/cSYHpL" title="Kodemonkey's Newsletter">join</a> the Kodemonkey's Newsletter.
+You will receive notification of new
+    monthly topic, weekly posts, and other information on how to have a successful Web Presence.</p>
   </div>
 </div>